-Now select the job function and job level appropriate to the role.
-Now click the "add a job" button at the bottom right of the window.
+Next select the job level and job function or function group appropriate to the role.
+Then click the Add job button at the bottom right of the window.

 Choosing levels and functions for a job role

-All job roles in XpertHR Salary Surveys are defined by their level of seniority and by their functional area.
-We provide standard definitions of these to ensure that comparisons between organisations are made on a consistent basis.
+All job roles in an XpertHR salary survey are defined by their level of seniority and by their functional area.
+We provide standard definitions in the survey overview and guidance notes, to ensure that comparisons between organisations are made on a consistent basis.

 Once you have submitted your own organisation's data, you will probably have a good idea of what each of the job levels and functions relevant to your organisation means and how they relate to your roles.
 However, you can download a full guide from the survey home page at any time.

-When adding a new job to job pricing, start by selecting just one job level and one job function.
+When creating new table in job pricing, start by selecting just one job level and one job function (or function group).
 You can always amend your choices later in the process.